 Why is my Driftwood not sinking?

-Another way is to boil the driftwood to reduce the buoyancy faster that makes the piece of driftwood sink.
-The boiling process naturally drives out the air making the driftwood filled with the water.
+Another way is to boil the driftwood to reduce the buoyancy faster than making the piece of driftwood sink.
+The boiling process naturally drives out the air making the driftwood filled with water.

 You can try any of the above methods to make driftwood sink in the fish tank.